 The flipped classroom is not a new concept.
 In fact, many higher education faculty, including myself as a past faculty member, have flipped our classrooms but called it something else such as "read and come prepared to class" or "applying what you learned in class."
 Whether we used our textbooks, articles, peer instructional strategies, or streaming video, there was a good chance we were already using some elements of the flipped classroom to enhance instruction and engage learners.
 As you continue your research into the flipped classroom and where you should start, remember these two things:

-• it is not about the video (even thought you may use it), and
+- it is not about the video (even thought you may use it), and

-• answer the following question: what is the best use of class time?
+- answer the following question: what is the best use of class time?

 Where's a good place to start?

 Redesigning a course or even a single lesson/module to flip requires time and planning.
 I strongly recommend to faculty that they pilot test flipping one traditional face-to-face class and only a single lesson or module/unit in that same class.
-Here are a few questions to ask yourself in determining which class and which specific lesson or module/unit to consider flipping.
+Here are a few questions to ask yourself in determining which class and which specific lesson or module/unit to consider flipping.- Which classes do you have an in-class activity that requires students to apply skills and knowledge, but rarely complete because of time constraints?

-• Which classes, module/units, lessons, and/or learning outcomes lend themselves well for group interaction and collaboration?
+- Which classes, module/units, lessons, and/or learning outcomes lend themselves well for group interaction and collaboration?
 Think about activities where you use peer instruction, team-based learning, think-pair-share, or jigsaw strategies, for example.

-• What content, concepts, or topics do students tend to struggle with in your course based on assessment data (i.e. grades on exams, quizzes, project, assignments, etc.)?
+- What content, concepts, or topics do students tend to struggle with in your course based on assessment data (i.e. grades on exams, quizzes, project, assignments, etc.)?

-• What specific content, concepts, or topics could your students benefit from applying their skills and knowledge during class time while your expertise can facilitate student development and understanding?
+- What specific content, concepts, or topics could your students benefit from applying their skills and knowledge during class time while your expertise can facilitate student development and understanding?

 Why start small?